-The Ginninderra area has featured large in local histories and amongst local historians.
+The Ginninderra area has featured large in local histories and among local historians.
 Ginninderra was a site of very early activity and settlement by Europeans.
 Fortunately there is considerable historic material available to help form a picture of the nature of this region from when this activity and settlement began.
 (A list of books for further reading follows).

 The very first Europeans likely to have entered the area were Dr Charles Throsby and Joseph Wild who was his convict overseer.
 It is believed that they entered the north of the ACT while on their first foray to discover the Murrumbidgee.
 They did find the Yass River on this occasion.
 This is part of their account on a subsequent expedition describing the type of environment they found in and around the ACT,

 “I am happy to report that the country in general is superior to that we passed through when with His Excellency the Governor in November last; it is perfectly sound, well watered, with extensive meadows of rich land on either side of the rivers; contains very fine limestone in quantities perfectly inexhaustible, slate sandstone and granite fit for building, with sufficient timber for every useful purpose; and, from the appearance of the country, an unbounded extent to the westward.”